wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 | **Allowed values** | Any valid email address |
 +--------------------+-------------------------+

-This section will only allow for one email address, but the section can be repeated for each email address you would wish include.
+This section will only allow for one email address, but the section can be repeated for each email address you would wish to include.

 email_from
 ^^^^^^^^^^